 Another simple way to express this is as follows.

 - A = C

 - B = C

 We can also more specifically express it this way.

 - A (stasis) is equal to C (organizing).

 - B (consciousness) is equal to C (organizing).

 - A (stasis) and B (consciousness) are both equal to C (organizing), and are therefore one and the same.

 For purposes of convenience, when I use the words “stasis” and “consciousness” throughout this writing, I am using these terms interchangeably since they are one and the same.
-While David Chalmers considers the possibility of consciousness being fundamental, it is clear from his language in speaking of whether or not things “are conscious,” he still sees consciousness as some quality something “has,” instead seeing that all is consciousness itself.
-Notice I did not say all is conscious, but rather all is consciousness itself.
-I say “itself” for emphasis on consciousness, but since consciousness is not a “thing,” then consciousness cannot truly be an “it” per say.
+While David Chalmers considers the possibility of consciousness being fundamental, it is clear from his language in speaking of whether or not things “are conscious,” he still sees consciousness in dualistic terms as some separate quality something “has,” rather than seeing everything as consciousness itself – one and undivided.
+Notice I did not say that everything is conscious, but rather that everything is consciousness itself.
+I say “itself” when referring to consciousness sometimes for convenience of speaking, but since consciousness is not a “thing,” then consciousness cannot truly be an “it” per say.
 It is not a question of whether or not something is conscious, it is a question of what is consciousness?
-Once it is understood that All is consciousness, then the question of whether or not something is conscious becomes meaningless.
+Once it is understood that everything is consciousness, then the question of whether or not something is conscious becomes meaningless.

 “I regard consciousness as fundamental.
 I regard matter as derivative from consciousness.
 We cannot get behind consciousness.
 Everything that we talk about, everything that we regard as existing, postulates consciousness.”